-The Ranwu Lake is surrounded by many scenic highlights.
-The Snow Mountain in the southwest, the Azhagongla Glacier in the south and the Bosula Peak in the northeast.
-The melted snow and ice supply the lake with sufficient water and are also the source of many rivers such as Yarlong Tsangpo.
-The green grassland around the lake, the sky-blue lake water and the white snow mountains constitute a very pretty watercolor.
+It is surrounded by the snow mountains in the southwest, the Azhagongla Glacier in the south and the Bosula Peak in the northeast, many of those peaks are over 5,000 meters high.
+The melted snow and ice supply the lake with sufficient water and are also the source of many rivers such as the Yarlung Tsangpo.
+The green grassland around the lake, the sky-blue lake water, and the white snow mountains constitute a very pretty watercolor.
 The Amucuo Lake shrinks westwards and finally became a river valley.
 Its water takes on different colors in different seasons of a year and the water surface is dotted with isles or reefs.

 Best time to travel and best place to photograph

 Best season - From the end of April to mid-October is the best time to travel to Ranwu Lake, especially from May and September to October, as the winter surface of Ranwu Lake will freeze from the end of October.
 From September to October, the plants around the lake become colorful, and the reflection against the blue sky, white clouds, and snowy mountains is also a rare beauty and magnificent.

 Morning light - To shoot the morning light of Ranwu Lake, you need to get up at 6:00 am and then walk around 3 kilometers along the Rancha Highway to photograph the snowy mountains and the lake’s opposite on a prominent peninsula.
 There is a house ruin on the road, as the morning light here is the sidelight, facing the snow-capped mountains of the lake.

 Sunset - The best shooting position of sunset should continue along the Rancha road to 10 km.
 To reach the marsh at the end of the lake, you will see the dry lake bed with a series of channels, the pattern is very beautiful, and the opposite is the sacred Demla snow mountain.